robotpy/robotpy-docs/dev/deploy.rst

 If you do not manage your code with git, use another VCS, or do not have git installed locally and on your path in the usual location, the git tag will not be present.

+To get a preview of the information, the command ``./robotpy.py deploy-info`` can be used.

 Example code:

 .. code-block:: python